danielaolartebo/IA-logistic-regression-naive-bayes/README.md

 # ***Classification: Logistic Regresion and Naive Bayes***

-*Seventh python workshop for Artificial Intelligence class focused on classifications methods: logistic regresion and naive bayes*
+*Seventh python workshop for Artificial Intelligence class focused on classification methods: logistic regresion and naive bayes*

 ## ***Built With*** 🛠️